dhaskew/blog/_xps9360/sddm.md

 summary: How to make login manager better.
 ---

-The SDDM login manager and its various widgets and fonts looked too small on the QHD screen while in native resolution.
+The SDDM login manager and its various widgets and fonts looked too small on the UHD screen while in native resolution.

 So I uppedd the DPI setting by: